Federal Direct Loan Information

 Receiving Your Direct Loan Funds

-- Once we have received your Financial Aid Offer acceptance and your signed master promissory note, we will subsequently process your loan request and authorize the disbursement of your loan.
+- Once we have received your Financial Aid Offer acceptance and acknowledgement of your signed master promissory note, we will subsequently process your loan request and authorize the disbursement of your loan.

 - All Federal Direct Loans for the academic year will be disbursed in two equal disbursements: one half in the fall semester and one half in the spring semester.